RTEMS/rtems-docs/shell/network_commands.rst

     Exit successfully after receiving one reply packet.

 *-p pattern*
-    You may specify up to 16 “pad” bytes to fill out the packet you send.
+    You may specify up to 16 "pad" bytes to fill out the packet you send.
 This is useful for diagnosing data-dependent problems in a network.
-For example, “-p ff” will cause the sent packet to be filled with all ones.
+For example, "-p ff" will cause the sent packet to be filled with all ones.

 *-Q*
     Somewhat quiet output.
-Don’t display ICMP error messages that are in response to our query messages.
+Don't display ICMP error messages that are in response to our query messages.
 Originally, the -v flag was required to display such errors, but -v displays all ICMP error messages.
 On a busy machine, this output can be overbear- ing.
 Without the -Q flag,